Tutorial or Teaching Labs HowTo

 You probably don't need to reserve resources if:

-- Your tutorial occurs during charter restriction period (daytime in Paris timezone)
+- Your tutorial occurs during the usage policy restriction period (daytime in Paris timezone)

 - and/or it does not require many resources